 When you finish writing your book, you inevitably face the question: self-publishing vs. traditional publishing?
 Should you go chasing agents, or upload your book to Amazon, and get on with it?
 This is a difficult question, and we hope that we’ll be able to answer it for you.
 But before going into the details of the most debated area of publishing, let me reassure you: it doesn’t have to be either this or that.

-Whatever decision you make, it won’t last a lifetime.
+Whatever decision you make, you can always change your mind later.
 Many of today’s successful authors went both ways.
 The so-called “hybrid authors” have published books both traditionally and as self-publishers.
 Sometimes the very same books!

 In this article, we are exploring the reasons why somebody might decide to go for self-publishing or not, debunk some myths surrounding self-publishing vs. traditional publishing, and list the pros and cons of both ways.